 Vue Ranks Number 3 for Usage

-Vue.js Makes it Into the Top Paying Web Frameworks
+Vue.js is One of the Top Paying JavaScript Web Frameworks

 Vue is right above React in terms of interest, showing strong interest retention from developers.